BruceEckel/functional_error_handling/Slides.md

 - Far more difficult for an error to “slip through the cracks”
 - Benefits make it worth adopting a library like `Results`

----

-#### Acknowledgements

-Most of the understanding I needed to explain this topic came from my attempts to help on the book by Bill Frasure and James Ward, probably titled “Effect-Oriented Programming,” that we’ve been working on for over three years.
-I’ve also learned a lot from some of the interviews that James and I have done for the [Happy Path Programming podcast](https://happypathprogramming.com/).

-Despite its unreliability, I have found ChatGPT exceptionally useful for speeding up and improving my programming.